How to Obtain Your U.S. Residency / Green Card through TPS

-Individuals that have been granted this permission to re-enter the U.S. (“Advanced Parole”) must know that there are also risks involved.
-Every person is subject to an inspection at the port of entry of the United States; and if they have a prior criminal case or issues with other immigration processes, they could lose their TPS.
-For this reason it is very important to consult an immigration lawyer to identify the best possible strategy for your case.
+It is also important to know that every person traveling through an immigration port of entry is subject to a thorough inspection; and if they have a prior criminal case or other immigration issues, they could lose their TPS.
+For this reason, it is very important to consult an immigration lawyer to identify the best possible strategy for your case.